NethmaSajani/E-Commerce-App/README.txt

 MERN stack (MongoDB. express js, react js, node js)
 I used this technology since this is the most familiar technology for me.

-#Additional features
+#Additional features that would I add, if I was to spend more time on this task

-1. Payment
+1. Ratings
-2. Order history
+2. Wishlist